-- (3) After commencement of commercial operation, the applicant shall conduct further review of the impact and possible mitigation of all project-related noise complaints through its complaint resolution process.
-Non-participating, as used in this context, refers to a property for which the owner has not signed a waiver or otherwise agreed to be subject to a higher noise level. - (4F) Decommissioning, remediation, restoration and removal. - (1) The applicant shall provide the final decommissioning plan to the board and the applicable county engineer(s) at least thirty days prior to the preconstruction conference.
+- (1) (1) The facility shall be designed to avoid unreasonable adverse shadow flicker effect at any non-participating sensitive receptor within one thousand meters of any turbine.
+At a minimum, the facility shall be operated so that shadow flicker levels do not exceed thirty hours per year at any such receptor.
+Non-participating, as used in this context, refers to a property for which the owner has not signed a waiver or otherwise agreed to be subject to a higher shadow flicker level. - (2) (2) After commencement of commercial operation, the applicant shall conduct further review of the impact and possible mitigation of all project-related shadow flicker complaints through its complaint resolution process. - (I) (F) Decommissioning, remediation, restoration, and removal. - (1) The applicant shall provide the final decommissioning plan to the board and the applicable county engineer(s) at least thirty days prior to the preconstruction conference.
 The plan shall: - (a) Indicate the intended future use of the land following reclamation. - (b) Describe the engineering techniques and major equipment to be used in decommissioning and reclamation; a surface water drainage plan and any proposed impacts that would occur to surface and ground water resources and wetlands; and a plan for backfilling, soil stabilization, compacting, and grading. - (c) Provide a detailed timetable for the accomplishment of each major step in the decommissioning plan, including the steps to be taken to comply with applicable air, water, and solid waste laws and regulations and any applicable health and safety standards in effect as of the date of submittal. - (2) The applicant shall file a revised decommissioning plan to the board and the applicable county engineer(s) every five years from the commencement of construction.
 The revised plan shall include advancements in engineering techniques and reclamation equipment and standards.
 The revised plan shall be applied to each five-year decommissioning cost estimate. - (3) The applicant shall, at its expense, complete decommissioning of the facility, or individual wind turbines, within twelve months after the end of the useful life of the facility or individual wind turbines.
 If no electricity is generated for a continuous period of twelve months, or if the board deems the facility or turbine to be in a state of disrepair warranting decommissioning, the wind farm or individual wind turbines facility will be presumed to have reached the end of its useful life.
 The board may extend the useful life period for the wind farm or individual turbines facility for good cause as shown by the applicant.
-The board may also require decommissioning of individual wind turbinescomponents due to health, safety, wildlife impact, or other concerns that prevent the turbine-facility or its components from operating within the terms of the certificate.
+The board may also require decommissioning of individual wind turbines components due to health, safety, wildlife impact, or other concerns that prevent the turbine facility or its components from operating within the terms of the certificate.